Siddhant703/Uber-Chats-Analysis-using-LLMs/README.md

-# 💬 LLM-Based Text Classification and Analysis
+# LLM-Based Text Classification and Analysis

-This project leverages large language models (LLMs) to classify, evaluate, and analyze Uber messages.
-It supports categorization, clustering, topic modeling, and tone detection using custom prompts and efficient parallel processing.

 The goal of this project was to gain insight into gig economy behaviour by classifying Uber messages (individually) into whether they exhibit gig-specific leadership/helping/power mechanisms using detailed prompting.
 Furthermore, I use iterative chunking along with specific prompts to analyse tones/topics/clusters displayed in such messages.

+This project leverages large language models (LLMs) to classify, evaluate, and analyze Uber messages.
+It supports categorization, clustering, topic modeling, and tone detection using custom prompts and parallel processing.

 ---
 ## Installation